Trinity One Policy, Philosophy, & Economics Stream

 A BROAD INTRODUCTION

-The Public Policy stream examines some of the most challenging issues that confront governments today.
-The stream has two main goals: 1) to introduce students to the theoretical and moral challenges related to political decision-making, and 2) to introduce students to the history and current practices of governance in Canada.
+The Policy, Philosophy, & Economics (PPE) stream examines some of the most challenging issues that confront governments and citizens today.
+Students will learn how to approach social and economic policy from a range of theoretical perspectives.
+The stream has two main goals: 1) to introduce students to the moral challenges related to political decision-making, and 2) to introduce students to current practices of governance in Canada and other democratic nations.

-The Public Policy stream is a good option for students interested in law, politics, democratic theory, and governance.
+The PPE stream is a good option for humanities and social science students interested in law, economics, politics, philosophy, democratic theory, and governance.

-Students in the Public Policy stream enroll in two Trinity One seminar credits in their first year.
+Students in the Policy, Philosophy, & Economics stream enroll in two Trinity One seminar credits in their first year.

 TRN160Y: Public Policy and the Public Good